dotnet/docs/docs/core/extensions/channels.md

 In the preceding code, the channel will be created with the following options:

 - `SingleWriter = true`: The channel guarantees that there will only ever be at most one write operation at a time.
-- `SingleReader = false`: The channel is not constrained to a single reader operation at any given time.
+- `SingleReader = false`: The channel is not constrained to a single read operation at any given time.
-- `AllowSynchronousContinuations = true`: Operations performed on a channel may synchronously invoke continuations subscribed to notifications of pending async operations.
+- `AllowSynchronousContinuations = true`: Operations performed on a channel may synchronously invoke continuations that are subscribed to notifications of pending async operations.

-The channel's writer (producer) is unbound and can write synchronously.
+The channel's writer (producer) is unbounded and can write synchronously.

 ### Bounded channels